-Normally, if you encounter a problem opening the Data Source Definitions (DDF) dialog or selecting a different Current DDF (Data Source Definition), or if you see a warning that information in a DDF is not supported, this means that your internal configuration file which stores all of your DDF information has been corrupted.
-It is rare when this happens, however this file can become corrupt, for example, when InDesign quits unexpectedly or when you force-quit InDesign repeatedly for whatever reason.
+If you encounter a problem opening your Data Source Definitions (DDF) dialog window, selecting a different DDF, or if you see a warning that information in a DDF is not supported or is invalid, this generally means that your internal configuration file which stores all of your DDF information has become corrupted.
+It is rare when this happens, however, it is possible for this file to become corrupt when InDesign quits unexpectedly or when you force-quit InDesign repeatedly for whatever reason.
 This article tells you how to repair this condition.

 RESET YOUR DATA SOURCE DEFINITIONS

-To resolve this, you will need to quit inDesign and replace this file in your DesignMerge configuration.
-This will remove all of your existing DDFs.
-Note that DesignMerge provides several features to recreate missing DDFs.
-For more information to recreate a missing DDF, see DesignMerge Documentation.
+To resolve this, you will need to quit inDesign and reset the DDF file in your DesignMerge configuration.
+This will reset all of your existing DDF's, including whichever settings are causing the problem.

 Follow the steps below to automatically reset this configuration file: